 “We’ve always carefully thought out our marketing programs.
 We do a good job making sure our customers are rewarded and they feel they can escape here whether it’s for an hour or a weekend.
 When we reopened, all of our efforts were on guest and employee safety.”

 Hopefully, we are on the “other side” of the pandemic.
 What are you looking forward to?

 “Operating the building and working with the team on any improvements we can make whether its marketing or guest experience.
 It’s going to be nice getting back to some normalcy and seeing the success we can have running the building.”

 Introducing Wind Creek Casino…again

-There are still people who refer to Wind Creek Casino as Sands Bethlehem.
+There are still people who refer to Wind Creek Casino.
 McCracken admitted she isn’t completely pleased with the brand awareness of Wind Creek in PA and thinks their efforts were hampered by the pandemic.

 “We didn’t get to fully introduce Wind Creek before we shut down.
 We had a Grand Opening in Oct.
 2019 and had plans for more in the spring of 2020.
 Hopefully, we are able to give Wind Creek the introduction for the hospitality company it is and deserves.”

 Some plans to re-introduce Wind Creek include a new commercial and planned events and giveaways during the summer.
 Currently, Wind Creek Casino has a $30,000 jackpot winners sweepstakes and a $2 million “Escape to Winning” slot sweepstakes.

 “I do see a time when the buffet returns.”

 Have bus trips from New York to Wind Creek returned?